flight-blender

 ⌚ 20-min Quickstart

-In this article you will understand how to deploy the Argon Server backend / data processing engine.
-If you need a front end / display you will need to install Flight Spotlight (which communicates with Argon Server via the API) and finally for production we also recommend that you use Flight Passport authorization server for endpoint security.
+In this article you will understand how to deploy the Flight Blender backend / data processing engine.
+If you need a front end / display you will need to install Flight Spotlight (which communicates with Flight Blender via the API) and finally for production we also recommend that you use Flight Passport authorization server for endpoint security.

 Who is this for?

-This guide is mainly for technical engineers within organizations who are interested in testing and standing up UTM capability.
-It is recommended that you are familiar with basic Docker, OAUTH / Bearer Tokens.
-The server is written in Django / Python if you want to use / run the in built in data.
-However, since it is all API based, you can use any tools / languages that you are familiar with to communicate with the server.
+This guide is mainly for technical engineers within organizations interested in testing and standing up UTM capability.
+It is recommended that you are familiar with basic Docker, OAUTH/Bearer Tokens.
+The server is written in Django/Python if you want to use/run the built-in data.
+However, since it is all API-based, you can use any tools/languages that you are familiar with to communicate with the server.

 Introduction and objectives

-This quick start is for local development / testing only, for a more detailed “Production” instance see the currently under development Production Deployment document.
-The main difference between local development and production is that for production you will need a full fledged OAUTH server like Flight Passport or others.
-For this quickstart we will use the simple authentication / token generation mechanism that requires not additional server setup.
+This quick start is for local development/testing only.
+For a more detailed “Production” instance, see the currently under development Production Deployment document.
+The main difference between local development and production is that for production, you will need a full-fledged OAUTH server like Flight Passport or others.
+For this quickstart, we will use the simple authentication/token generation mechanism that requires no additional server setup.
 In this quickstart, we will:

 1. Create a .env file

-2. Use Docker compose to run Argon Server server
+2. Use Docker Compose to run the Flight Blender server

 3. Use the importers to submit some flight information